lstein/Net-ISP-Balance/README.md

  fi
 </pre>

+Modify as needed for RedHat/CentOS.

 However, my preference is to invoke the script when the LAN interface comes up.
+On Ubuntu/Debian systems, edit
-Edit /etc/network/interfaces, find the reference to the LAN interface, and edit it to add a "post-up" option as shown here:
+<i>/etc/network/interfaces</i> (Ubuntu/Debian), find the reference to
+the LAN interface, and edit it to add a "post-up" option as shown
+here:

 <pre>
  auto eth2